erikhaugsby/materials/README.md

 It improves upon the HTML version of the information by consolidating all sections into a single document, which is both viewable on the computer and can also be printed.
-Furthermore, it introduces clickable links/references between sections, tables, and images.
+Furthermore, it introduces clickable links/references between sections and tables.

 ---